Filipino chef puts cuisine at the center of consul general’s ASEAN diplomatic dinner in Dubai

-The event brought together flavors from across Southeast Asia, anchored in Filipino dishes, in what Chef Dabo described as a deliberate choice of timing.
-Filipino Food Month, observed every March, offered what he saw as a natural opening for the cuisine to be seen alongside its ASEAN counterparts.
+The dinner brought together flavors from across Southeast Asia, anchored in Filipino dishes, during Filipino Food Month — observed every March — which Pamplona described as a natural moment for the cuisine to be seen alongside its ASEAN counterparts.

 “The vision was to place Filipino food in a diplomatic setting where it can speak for itself: honest, layered, and deeply cultural,” he said.
 “It’s about showing that our food carries identity, history, and connection — not just to Filipinos, but to the wider ASEAN table.”